 Ever indecisive, Siam’s name changed to Thailand in the year 1939, before coming to be known as Siam once more between 1946 and 1948.
 Finally, in 1948, the name was reverted back to Thailand again, officially as the Kingdom of Thailand, which it has been known as ever since.

-Land of the Free
+Land of the free

 To understand the name Thailand, it must first be broken into its two constituent parts.
 Whilst “land” is easy to understand, the “Thai” part takes a little more explains.
 Not only does it mean “free”, Tai is also an ethnic group in the country, giving the word Thailand a double meaning of both “Land of the Free” and “Land of the Thai People”.
 Thailand being known as the “Land of the Free” is a huge source of pride for the Thai people; Thailand managed to retain its independence whilst the Western powers were carving up and stealing land in Southeast Asia and all around the world, and it’s referenced on the country’s national anthem.

-Thailand in the Local Language
+Thailand in the local language

 Of course, whilst the West calls it Thailand, it’s known as something different in the Thai language.
 When naming a country in the Thai language, the prefix prathet is used, which means “country”, before adding the Thai name for the country.
 For example, England is prathet Angrit in Thai, and Thailand is prathet Thai.
 Prathet is used to differentiate the country from the people or the language.
-When referring to a person’s nationality, the word khun (“person”)is used before the name of the country, and when referring to the language, the word paasaa (“language”) is used as the prefix.
-For example, when describing a Thai person’s nationality, you’d say he or she is khun Thai, and the language the person speaks is paasaa Thai.
+When referring to a person’s nationality, the word khon (“person”)is used before the name of the country, and when referring to the language, the word paasaa (“language”) is used as the prefix.
+For example, when describing a Thai person’s nationality, you’d say he or she is khon Thai, and the language the person speaks is paasaa Thai.